polycrates/scanTragedy/README.md

 4. Load the file from a web server.
 If you move the file, make sure the server can find the css, js and svg files in the same directory as the file.
 Now you can use the browser as a simple editor to correct the automatic tagging of the syllables.
   - a number of external css and js files are loaded by this page (e.g jquery - yes, I've been working on this for a while...).
 If you're going to be spending a lot of time on this, it makes sense to download those files and serve them locally (e.g. so you can edit on the bus...)
   - shift click on a syllable toggles it between short and long
-  - right click brings up a context menu with various functions.
+  - right click brings up a context menu with various functions (not all are relevant to editing Greek Tragedy, and I have a couple of functions left over from editing Plautus that I'll be adding back in soon).
 Spend some time playing with these before you launch into editing for real.
   - the editing page does its best to highlight syllables where there might be a problem.
   - In particular, each time a short anceps has alpha, iota or upsilon as the vowel, the syllable is underlined: check to make sure the vowel isn't in fact long (e.g. using the alpheios tools to quickly loop up the word).
   - If you want to see if all this is worth your while, you can start by loading up prometheusToEdit.html and try out the editing features.